-Similar results are reported from Africa, specifically with reference to Uganda, Kenya and Tanzania.
-Messy & Monticone, (2012) report that an evaluation of financial education programs like, "Promoting Financial Capability in Kenya and Tanzania" and "Uganda Microfinance Consumer education Program" indicate that individuals who participate in these programs are more likely to hold a bank savings account, increase their personal and group savings, financial planning and budgeting and above all, their financial knowledge is likely to be higher compared to those who are not members of these programs (Messy & Monticone, 2012).
+These results attest to those of Monticone, (2012) with reference to Uganda, Kenya and Tanzania.
+The author reports that an evaluation of financial education programs like, "Promoting Financial Capability in Kenya and Tanzania" and "Uganda Microfinance Consumer education Program" indicate that individuals who participate in these programs are more likely to hold a bank savings account, increase their personal and group savings, financial planning and budgeting and above all, their financial knowledge is likely to be higher compared to those who are not members of these programs (Messy & Monticone, 2012).